Al Miner & Lama Sing

-The experience of hearing himself speak as he did was very strange and unsettling to Al. But he also found it intriguing, and he desperately wanted to return to the oasis.
+The experience of hearing himself speak as he did was very strange and unsettling to Al. But he also found it intriguing, and he desperately wanted to return to the oasis and, maybe, get to see who it was that he was waiting for.
 So he agreed to return for another session.

-When Al and Mac arrived the following morning, they walked into a room where about thirty others were seated.
-Al started to back out of the crammed room, but Dr. Winkler quieted everyone and explained to Al that these were colleagues who were very interested in Al’s apparent ability.
-Because he wanted to return to the oasis and because of Dr. Winkler’s calm, assuring manner, Al sat down in the recliner, and Dr. Winkler began the session.
+When Al and Mac arrived the following morning and walked into the waiting room, about thirty others were seated around the walls.
+Al started to back out of the crammed room, but Dr. Winkler quieted everyone and explained to Al that these were colleagues of his who were very interested in Al’s apparent ability.
+Because Al so wanted to return to the oasis, and because of Dr. Winkler’s calm, assuring manner, Al sat down in the recliner, and Dr. Winkler began the session.

 Al did return to the oasis.
-And as the scene unfolded before him again in even more vivid detail, whomever was speaking through him answered questions from those present in the office, even an answer in a code to one in a clandestine military position that could only have been understood by that one.
+And as the scene unfolded before him again in even more vivid detail, whomever was speaking through him answered questions from those present in the office, even an answer in a code to one in a clandestine military position, a coded message that was only understood by that one.

-When the session was over and Al was returned, those in the room burst into chatter.
+When the session was clearly over, to those in attendance, they burst into quiet chatter while Al was returning.
 Dr. Winkler again quietly turned on the recorder so that Al could hear a portion.
-Then the group members came one-by-one to shake Al’s hand.
-The military officer told Al to let him know if Al was ever in the area again.
-When the officer removed his hand, a $20-bill was in Al’s hand.
+Afterwards, the group members came one-by-one to shake Al’s hand.
+The military officer asked Al to let him know if Al was ever in the area again.
+When the officer removed his hand, a $20 bill was in Al’s hand.
 Al was astounded.